 a.
 Clarifying note on the process for environmental release of funds when a State carries out activities directly.
 In the CDBG program, a State distributes CDBG funds to local governments and takes on HUD's role in receiving environmental certifications from the grant recipients and approving releases of funds.
-For State grantees under this PRO b.
+For State grantees under this PRO Housing NOFO, HUD allows the State to carry out activities directly, in addition to distributing funds to subrecipients and/or subgrantees.
+Thus, per 24 CFR 58.4, when a State carries out activities directly, the State must submit the certification and request for release of funds to HUD for approval.

+b.
 Historic preservation reviews.
-To facilitate expedited historic preservation reviews under Section 106 of the Of the National Historic Preservation Act of 1966 (54 U.S.C. § 306108), HUD strongly encourages grantees to allocate general administration funds to support the capacity of the State Historic Preservation Officer (SHPO)/Tribal Historic Preservation Officer (THPO) to review PRO Housing projects.
+To facilitate expedited historic preservation reviews under Section 106 of the of the National Historic Preservation Act of 1966 (54 U.S.C. § 306108), HUD strongly encourages grantees to allocate general administration funds to support the capacity of the State Historic Preservation Officer (SHPO)/Tribal Historic Preservation Officer (THPO) to review PRO Housing projects.